Philippines campaign (1941–1942): Battle of Bataan

-From January 7 to 14, 1942, the Japanese concentrated on reconnaissance and preparations for an attack on the Main Battle Line from Abucay to Mount Natib to Mauban.
-At the same time, in a critical mistake, they also relieved the 48th Division, responsible for much of the success of Japanese operations, with the much less-capable 65th Brigade, intended as a garrison force.
-The Japanese 5th Air group was withdrawn from operations on January 5 in preparation for movement with the 48th Division to the Netherlands East Indies.
-U.S. and Filipino forces repelled night attacks near Abucay, and elements of the U.S. Philippine Division counterattacked on January 16.
-This failed, and the division withdrew to the Reserve Battle Line from Casa Pilar to Bagac in the center of the peninsula on January 26.
+From 7 to 14 January the Japanese concentrated on reconnaissance and preparations for an attack on the main battle line from Abucay to Mount Natib to Mauban.
+At the same time, in a critical mistake, they relieved the 48th Division, responsible for much of the success of Japanese operations, with the much less-capable 65th Brigade, intended as a garrison force.
+The Japanese 5th Air group was withdrawn from operations on 5 January in preparation for movement with the 48th Division to the Netherlands East Indies.
+U.S. and Filipino forces repelled night attacks near Abucay, and elements of the U.S. Philippine Division counterattacked on 16 January.
+This failed, and the division withdrew to the reserve battle line from Casa Pilar to Bagac in the center of the peninsula on 26 January.

-The 14th Army renewed its attacks on January 23 with an attempted amphibious landing behind the lines by a battalion of the 16th Division, then with general attacks beginning January 27 along the battle line.
+The 14th Army renewed its attacks on 23 January with an attempted amphibious landing behind the lines by a battalion of the 16th Division, then with general attacks beginning 27 January along the battle line.
 The amphibious landing was disrupted by a PT boat and contained in brutally dense jungle by ad hoc units made up of U.S. Army Air Corps troops, naval personnel, and Philippine Constabulary.
 The pocket was then slowly forced back to the cliffs, with high casualties on both sides.
-Landings to reinforce the surviving pocket on January 26 and February 2 were severely disrupted by air attacks from the few remaining FEAF P-40s, then trapped and eventually annihilated on February 13.
+Landings to reinforce the surviving pocket on 26 January and 2 February were severely disrupted by air attacks from the few remaining FEAF P-40s, then trapped and eventually annihilated on 13 February.

 A penetration in the I Corps line was stopped and broken up into several pockets.
-General Homma on February 8 ordered the suspension of offensive operations in order to reorganize his forces.
+On 8 February Homma ordered the suspension of offensive operations in order to reorganize his forces.
 This could not be carried out immediately, because the 16th Division remained engaged trying to extricate a pocketed battalion of its 20th Infantry.
-With further losses, the remnants of the battalion, 378 officers and men, were extricated on February 15.
-On February 22, the 14th Army line withdrew a few miles to the north and USAFFE forces re-occupied the abandoned positions.
-The result of the "Battle of the Points" and "Battle of the Pockets" was total destruction of all three battalions of the Japanese 20th Infantry and a clear USAFFE victory.
+With further losses, the remnants of the battalion, 378 officers and men, were extricated on 15 February.
+On 22 February the 14th Army line withdrew a few miles to the north, and USAFFE forces re-occupied the abandoned positions.
+The result of the Battle of the Points and Battle of the Pockets was total destruction of all three battalions of the Japanese 20th Infantry and a clear USAFFE victory.